caanene1/RBPInper/README.md

 Data frame of P-value evidence for each bed file.

 # Extras
-R codes to reproduce the downstream analyses reported in the paper are inside the folder "inst/Manuscript".
-The file manuscript.R has everything code used in the manuscript.
+R codes and dataset to reproduce the downstream analyses reported in the paper are inside the folder "inst/data".
+The file manuscript.R has every code used in the manuscript.

 # Test Datasets
 Datasets to test the package and replicate the analysis in the manuscript are inside the folder "inst/data"